withastro/astro/packages/astro-rss/README.md

 Type: `boolean (optional)`
 Default: `true`

-By default, the library will add trailing slashes to the emitted URLs.
+By default, trailing slashes will be added to the URLs of your feed entries.
 To prevent this behavior, add `trailingSlash: false` to the `rss` function.

 ```js
 import rss from '@astrojs/rss';